-NER Schedule 5.8 version 116 Clause / Sub-Clause DAPR Section Number/Energex Terminology For the purposes of clause 5.13.2(c), the following information must be included in a Distribution Annual Planning Report: Note - the blue text denotes the Energex terminology used in the relevant section in Appendices (a) from 1 July 2014 onwards, the distribution entity will, as part of its Distribution Annual Planning Report, monitor and report on the reliability of the distribution entity's worst performing 11 kV feeders; 9 Network Reliability 9.5 Worst Performing Distribution Feeders Appendix G Worst Performing 11 kV Feeders DA 14.3 Requirements From 1 July 2014 onwards, Distribution entity must report in its Distribution Annual Planning Reports on the implementation of its Distribution Network Planning Approach under clause 8 Distribution Network Planning.
-DA 8.1 Requirements 5 Network Planning Framework Subject to clauses 9 Minimum Service Standards, 10 Safety Net and 11 Improvement Programs of this authority and any other regulatory requirements, the distribution entity must plan and develop its supply network in accordance with good electricity industry practice, having regard to the value that end users of electricity place on the quality and reliability of electricity services.
-5.4 Network Planning Criteria 9 Network Reliability 9.5 Worst Performing Distribution Feeders Appendix G Worst Performing 11 kV Feeders
+NER Schedule 5.8 version 173 Clause / Sub-Clause DAPR Section Number/Energex Terminology For the purposes of clause 5.13.2(c), the following information must be included in a Distribution Annual Planning Report: Note - the blue text denotes the Energex terminology used in the relevant section in Appendices Appendix C Network Limitations and Mitigation Strategies (c) from 1 July 2015 onwards, the distribution entity will, as part of its Distribution Annual Planning Report, monitor and report on its performance against its safety net targets.
+Safety Net Target Performance DA 11 Improvement programs DA 11.2 Requirements (a) from 1 July 2014 onwards, the distribution entity will, as part of its Distribution Annual Planning Report, monitor and report on the reliability of the distribution entity's worst performing 11 kV feeders; 9 Network Reliability 9.5 Worst Performing Distribution Feeders Appendix F Worst Performing Distribution Feeders DA 14.3 Requirements From 1 July 2014 onwards, Distribution entity must report in its Distribution Annual Planning Reports on the implementation of its Distribution Network Planning Approach under clause 8 Distribution Network Planning.
+5 Network Planning Framework DA 8.1 Requirements Subject to clauses 9 Minimum Service Standards, 10 Safety Net and 11 Improvement Programs of this authority and any other regulatory requirements, the distribution entity must plan and develop its supply network in accordance with good electricity industry practice, having regard to the value that end users of electricity place on the quality and reliability of electricity 5.4 Network Planning Criteria 9 Network Reliability 9.5 Worst Performing Distribution Feeders Appendix F Worst Performing Distribution Feeders